 Travel by shuttle from the Railway Station to your vacation accommodation in Dunedin, New Zealand.

-Travel to your accommodation in Dunedin, New Zealand, where you will be staying for 2 nights.
+Travel to your accommodation in Dunedin, New Zealand, where you will be staying whilst on vacation for 2 nights.

 Rest, Relax or Explore Dunedin.

-There is so much to do in Dunedin; pick from the following for your free time.
-Visit the city centre – which is shaped like an Octagon instead of the standard square.
-The over 100 year old statue of poet Robbie Burns sits in The Octagon and was recently restored.
-The statue was cast by a notable sculptor of Edinburgh, Scotland.
-This same sculptor made four other, nearly identical, statues, one of which rests in Central Park, New York.
+There is so much to do in Dunedin.
+Visit the city centre – which is shaped like an Octagon and see the 100 year old statue of poet Robbie Burns.
 Enjoy the architecture, especially the Old Railway Station a couple of blocks from the city centre.
-Dunedin Botanical Gardens – occupying over 50 hectares (123 acres) in the north end of the city; an excellent place for a several-hour stroll.
-Has an aviary along with many themed garden areas such as Rhododendron, Azalea and Rose Gardens.
+Dunedin Botanical Gardens – occupying over 123 acres in the north end of the city is an excellent place for a several-hour stroll.

 Photo Credit: Dunedin NZ

 Enjoy your guided tour cruise along Otago Peninsula, see wildlife and also experience a tour of Larnach Castle.